Real Estate Paralegal: Job Description, Duties and Requirements

 See our list of the top free online real estate courses.
 Learn about what courses are available and what topics they cover to...

-Real estate licenses are issued on a state-by-state basis.
-They require a certain amount of classroom instruction followed by a...
+Real estate sales agent and broker licenses are issued on a state-by-state basis and require a certain amount of classroom...

 Research the requirements to become a real estate title officer.
 Learn about the job description and duties, and read the...